Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Estrogen levels that are too high or cause a hormone imbalance can cause problems.
-High estrogen can disrupt reproductive processes, cause unpleasant symptoms and increase your risk of certain conditions.
+Estrogen levels that are abnormally high or cause a hormonal imbalance can lead to health issues.
+High estrogen can also disrupt reproductive processes and cause unpleasant symptoms.

 What is estrogen dominance?